Network Marketing History

 2017 CUTCO probably asked you to sell knives right out of High School to get RICH!!!
 Now It’s Getting Sued.

 2017 Jeunesse Global a Network Marketing company whose US executives are facing pyramid scheme and racketeering allegations claims to be enjoying record growth in Australia.

 2017 A nationwide class-action lawsuit has been filed against Nerium International, LLC, a Texas-based Network Marketing company selling anti-aging products, along with three high-level executives, a top distributor and 10 unknown co-conspirators, who are alleged to be operating a pyramid scheme.

 2018 A new lawsuit accuses President Trump, his company and three of his children of using the Trump name to entice vulnerable people to invest in sham business opportunities including ACN.

 2018 Some distributors who claim they were duped by Herbalife's promises they'd get rich selling health and personal care products are suing the company for as much as $1 billion in damages.

-Every living former President has promoted Network Marketing that we know of!
+Many former Presidents have promoted Network Marketing!
 Watch the video above!

 All of the information provided on this website is from the public domain, simply housed and presented in 1 location for you to read.